Waban station

 Waban station is a surface-level light rail station on the Massachusetts Bay Transportation Authority's Green Line D branch, located just south of Beacon Street at Waban Square in the Waban section of Newton, Massachusetts.
 The station is located below grade; access to both platforms is via Wyman Street on the outbound side of the tracks or a stairway from Beacon Street.
-Waban is not accessible.
+Waban station was made accessible in October 2024; additional reconstruction is planned to begin in 2026.
+It is the least-used station on the D branch, averaging 545 daily boardings by a 2011 count.

 History

 Waban formerly boasted an H.H.
 Richardson-designed train station, like those still standing in Newton Highlands and Newton Centre.
 The original station was completed in August 1886 as part of the Boston and Albany Railroad's Highland branch and was one of the last stations designed by Richardson before his death in April 1886.

-Waban closed along with the rest of the Highland branch commuter rail line in 1958 and reopened on July 4, 1959, as part of the light rail D branch.
-The H. H. Richardson station was demolished in order to build a 57-space parking lot.
+In June 1957, the Massachusetts Legislature approved the purchase of the branch by the M.T.A. from the nearly-bankrupt New York Central Railroad for conversion to a trolley line.
+Service ended on May 31, 1958.
+The line was quickly converted for trolley service, and the line including Beaconsfield station reopened on July 4, 1959.
+The station was demolished.
+The M.T.A. was folded into the Massachusetts Bay Transportation Authority (MBTA) in August 1964.

 The station has two MBTA ticket machines for reloading stored-value CharlieCards and buying CharlieTickets, as well one fare validation machine.
 All three are enclosed in a heated passenger shed near the center of the inbound platform.
 On May 28, 2008, two westbound Green Line trains collided between Waban and Woodland, killing one person.

+Accessibility

 In 2019, the MBTA indicated that the four remaining non-accessible stops on the D branch were "Tier I" accessibility priorities.
 A preliminary design contract for accessibility modifications at the four stations was issued in February 2021.
 Design reached 75% in June 2022 and was completed late that year.
-Construction was expected to be advertised in February 2023 and begin midyear.
+Plans shown in March 2024 called for the platforms to be rebuilt in their existing configuration.